 The Canadian Malartic mine is located within the town of Malartic, Quebec, approximately 25 kilometres west of the City of Val-d'Or and 80 kilometres east of City of Rouyn-Noranda.
-It straddles the townships of

-Fournière, Malartic and Surimau.
-At December 31, 2020, the Canadian Malartic mine was estimated to have proven and probable mineral reserves containing approximately 4.42 million ounces of gold comprised of 122.9 million tonnes of ore grading 1.12 grams per tonne.
+It straddles the townships of Fournière, Malartic and Surimau.
+At December 31, 2021, the Canadian Malartic mine was estimated to have proven and probable mineral reserves from open pits containing approximately 3.54 million ounces of gold comprised of 100.5Mt of ore grading 1.09 grams per tonne.